ThiConcept/SharpMail/README.md

 Installation
 ------------
-You can get the window executable file (and its configuration file) from the release part, and just run.
+You can get the window executable file (and its configuration file) from the release part (bin/release), and just run.

 Config
 ------